 A: Most women completely recover from a C-section within about 6 weeks, but this varies from person to person.
-At least 3 days immediately following the surgery will be spent in the hospital.
+Typically, a new mom will spend at least 3 days immediately following the surgery in the hospital.

 Q: How can I prepare at home before having a C-section delivery?

 A: Create a rest area that includes a comfortable chair, a table easily within arm’s reach, and pillows of multiple sizes nearby.
 Clean up your home since you will not be able to do so during the first stage of recovery.
 Stock up on pre-cooked meals and other groceries. stock up on loose fitting clothes and comfortable underwear.

 Q: How long do I need to wait after my C-section to start exercising?

 A: Most women can begin a low intensity exercise program 6 weeks after recovery.
 Please check with your doctor before beginning any kind of exercise routine.

 Q: Can I choose to have a C-section?

 A: Moms can request an “elective C-section” without the recommendation of a doctor.
 Every woman’s medical situation is unique and C-sections may be beneficial for some or disadvantageous for others.
 Talk with your doctor if you are thinking of having an elective C-section.

 Q: What are the risks of having a C-section delivery?